alexstich/vs-code-speech-to-text/README.md

 ### 🎤 Recording
 - `Speech to Text with Whisper: Record and Insert at Cursor or Clipboard`
-- `Speech to Text with Whisper: Record and Open New Chat`
+- `Speech to Text with Whisper: Record and Open New Chat` ⚠️ *Uses unofficial Cursor IDE APIs*

 ### 🔧 Diagnostics & Settings
 - `Speech to Text with Whisper: Run Diagnostics`